Last Updated:- 26th September 2024

 3 Steps to recreate the camera's JPEG image in Workspace

 Step 1.
 Always use the same Color Space for the camera, computer, and Workspace.
-Your default color space should be RGB for these components.
+Your default color space should be RGB for all these components.
 Why RGB or RGB1998 for a Mac PC?
 We use the RGB color space to convert/edit our images, SRGB for the web, and CMYK for printing.
-I use 16-bit (RGB) Tiff files for Photoshop because they have excellent information with RAW-like flexibility.
+I use 16-bit Tiff files for Photoshop because they have excellent information with RAW-like flexibility.

 Step 2.
 The camera's image settings and White Balance reading are part of the Enhanced Raw File.
 That means the camera's settings plus White Balance data are available in Workskspace when we open the Raw.
 Study my articles on Workspace and the Enhanced Raw Format for more information.